 In 2008, the Competition Commission (CC) imposed a penalty to BP Hellas S.A.
-(BP) amounting to \notin 30,066,585.
-On 24.12.2008, BP appealed against the CC Decision before the Athens Appellate Administrative Court and obtained suspension of enforcement for the amount of \notin 28 million.
+(BP) amounting to € 30,066,585.
+On 24.12.2008, BP appealed against the CC Decision before the Athens Appellate Administrative Court and obtained suspension of enforcement for the amount of €28 million.
 Said Court, by virtue of Decision No. 1494/2011 sustained the appeal and cancelled the penalty.
-On 26.10.2011 the CC appealed against the above Decision before the Supreme Administrative Court (Conseil d' Etat), which rendered its Decision No. 1770/2019, by virtue of which it has sustained the appeal of the CC and annulled the Decision of the Appellate Court, before which the case is tried anew.
-The relevant hearing took place, after postponement, on 22 October 2020.
-The decision is pending.
+On 26.10.2011 the CC appealed against the above Decision before the Supreme Administrative Court (Conseil d' Etat), which recently rendered its Decision No. 1770/2019, by virtue of which it has sustained the appeal of the CC and annulled the Decision of the Appellate Court, before which the case will be tried anew.
+The relevant hearing that was originally scheduled for 30 April 2020, was postponed for 22 October 2020.
+The Group's legal advisors firm view since the beginning of the Court proceedings in 2008 is that the Company did not violate Law 703/1977 and their view still remains unchanged.